Robinlovelace/open-gat/README.md

 easily available documentation: due to time constraints no systematic installation tests or benchmarks were undertaken, although this could be a direction of future research.

+An interesting insight provided by the popularity metrics of ‘Stars’ (meaning the number of people who had ‘starred’ the project on GitHub) and Citations (to the main paper outlining the tool, where available) as of September 2020 is that the choice of metric has a large impact on perceived popularity.
+While MatSIM is perhaps the tool in Table
+<a href="#tab:open-tools">4.1</a> that has most uptake in applied
+transport planning, it had only a moderate number of Stars (285) compared with the number of papers citing the tool’s main reference the tool, which is in itself a free and open resource (Horni, Nagel, and Axhausen 2016).
+A/B Street, by contrast, had more than *twenty times* the number of Stars on GitHub but no academic paper that could be found in the public domain at the time of writing.
+This highlights the fact that different user communities visit different forums and, furthermore, many transport practitioners will neither write academic papers not be active GitHub users, making the uptake of different software projects even harder to monitor, an issue we return to in Section
+<a href="#conclusion">5</a>.

 <!-- --- such as R, Python and QGIS.  -->
 <!-- Each open source ecosystem, and it's potential to be used for geographic analysis in transport planning, is outlined below. -->